 - and much more

 The Writing Room reserves designated times for faculty only.
 To reserve a desk and a regular writing time for the semester, see the Writing Room Schedule on WCOnline.

 The Faculty Writing Retreat is offered each summer; this week-long retreat is designed for University of Guelph faculty working on scholarly writing projects such as books, book chapters, and journal articles.

 Toward a Pedagogy of Effective Thesis and Dissertation Feedback Processes

 This workshop for faculty draws on research from writing studies and the scholarship of teaching and learning to discuss effective approaches to mentoring and supporting graduate studies via feedback on their thesis and dissertation projects.
 This workshop is a collaboration between Writing Services and the Office of Teaching and Learning and is offered in the fall, winter, and spring semesters.
-To register for this workshop, visit the Library’s Events Calendar.
+To register for this workshop, visit the Library’s Workshops Calendar.